San José de Colinas

 San José de Colinas is a town, with a population of 5,215 (2013 census), and a municipality in the Honduran department of Santa Bárbara.

-The municipality has an estimated population of 19,771 in 2020.

-San José de Colinas is a colorful city located two hours drive from San Pedro Sula.
+San José de Colinas is a colorful city located in a two-hour drive from San Pedro Sula.

 Municipality

-The municipality counts 34 villages, of which the most important is San Miguel of lajas, with a population of 828.
+The municipality is composed of 34 villages, of which the most important is San Miguel of lajas, with a population of 828.

 Demographics

 At the time of the 2013 Honduras census, San José de Colinas municipality had a population of 18,791.
 Of these, 74.57% were Mestizo, 24.34% White, 0.74% Indigenous, 0.29% Black or Afro-Honduran and 0.06% others.

 Tourism

-Tourist sites include a Catholic church that dates from 1930 by the creeks of the Jicatuyo River.
+Tourist sites include a Catholic church built dating from 1930 by the creeks of the Jicatuyo River.

 Sports

-The local football team, Cruz Azul, plays in the Honduran second division.
+The local football team, Cruz Azul, played in the Honduran second division.